MaTriXy/demo-gth-langgraph-lead/README.md

 POSTGRES_CONN_STRING="postgres://..."
 ```

-It uses our JS/TS SDK to [send requests](https://docs.gotohuman.com/send-requests) for human review
+It uses our JS/TS SDK to [send requests](https://docs.gotohuman.com/send-requests) for human review.

 ### Run it